PrimeIntellect-ai/protocol/README.md

 3. You can now launch a worker.
 - Adjust the .env var `WORKER_EXTERNAL_IP` to: `WORKER_EXTERNAL_IP=host.docker.internal`
 - Launch the worker using `make watch-worker`
-- whitelist the worker once you see the whitelist alert using: `make whitelist-provide`
+- whitelist the worker once you see the whitelist alert using: `make whitelist-provider`

 ### Running a Worker Node